udecode/plate/ROADMAP.md

 - [x] NormalizeTypes – Enables support for defining type rules for specific locations in the document.
-For example, it can help to ensure that there will always be a single title field at the beginning of the document.
+For example, it can help to ensure that there will always be a single title property at the beginning of the document.
 - [ ] RestrictedEditing – Enables support for defining which parts of a
       document can be editable for users with more restricted editing